mesosphere/dcos-docs-site/pages/1.12/release-notes/1.12.4/index.md

 ## Installation
  - Corrects the output returned when running the `dcos_generate_config.sh` or `dcos_generate_config.ee.sh` script with the `--validate-config` option so that it doesn’t display warning or error messages about missing deprecated configuration settings such as `ssh_user` and `ssh_key_path` (COPS-4282, DCOS_OSS-4613, DCOS_OSS-5152).

+## Job management
+- Enables you to report the task IDs for finished jobs (DCOS_OSS-5258, DCOS_OSS-5273).

+With this release, you can query run details for jobs using the `embed=history` argument to return task IDs in the job history for both successful and failed finished jobs.

+- Improves the validation performed for secrets when running jobs (COPS-4706, DCOS_OSS-5019).

+    Previously, if a job had a secret defined but not used in its Environment configuration section, the job submission would fail with an error indicating that `Secret names are different from provided secrets`.

+    In this release, the validation logic and error messages have changed to indicate the issue detected and how to proceed before resubmitting the job.

+    For example, if a secret is defined but not referenced, the validation error specifies that the secret should be removed:

+    ```
+    The following secrets are defined, but not referenced: "foo".
+Please remove them from the secrets field.
+    ```

+    If a job references a secret that isn’t defined, the validation error specifies that the secret should be added:

+    ```
+    The following secrets are referenced, but undefined: "foo".
+Please add them to the secrets field.
+    ```

 ## Marathon
 - Introduces a watcher loop process to monitor and, if necessary, re-register the Marathon leader after reelection (COPS-3554).<!--Also in previous RN, 1.12.4-->